 The Effect of Seasons

 Everything expands as it gets warmer, and that applies to the air itself.
-As a consequence, it absorbs more moisture when the ambient temperature’s warmer.
-This is why us homeowners in Toronto are plagued by humidity when the heating’s turned up in their basements – especially in winter when the windows and doors are tightly closed.
+As a consequence, it absorbs more moisture when the ambient temperature is warmer.
+As homeowners in the city, it is important for us to measure our humidity levels especially in the winter when the heating is turned up in our basements and windows and doors are tightly closed.

 You can track humidity by purchasing a mechanical or electronic hygrometer that records the RH, although you do need to allow the instrument to settle for twelve hours first.
 Note that the same absolute moisture-level will produce a different relative reading at different ambient temperatures.

 Humans have a habit of changing their environment everywhere we go (and that includes our homes).
 Almost everything we do in our home involves the use of energy.
 The energy that is released does in fact warm the air.
 Warm air absorbs more moisture, which as a result increases the humidity level.
 We release moisture into the air every time we take a bath or shower, wash dishes or do the laundry.

 Our bodies require a level of humidity for health.
 When it’s too high we may develop respiratory problems because of mould spores drifting through the air.
 By contrast, if the RH is too low we get scratchy throats and noses and chapped skin and lips.
 These are Mother Nature’s natural hygrometers we need to listen to.